bongnv/blog/content/blog/2020-05-03-publish-npm-with-semantic-release.md

 };
 ```

 With the default configurations, `semantic-release` will analyze commits using [Angular conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) to generate release notes.
 It then publishes to NPM repository and publishes a new release in Github.
-It also update `package.json` for the new package version but commit it.
-Therefore, an additional plugin is required.
+It also update `package.json` for the new package version but committing it.
+Therefore, an additional plugin is required in order to push the change to Github.

-As I want to generate `CHANGELOG` and commit the changed version in `package.json` automatically, I added two more plugins:
+As I also want to generate `CHANGELOG` and commit the change to my repository automatically, I added two more plugins:

 ```bash
 yarn add -D @semantic-release/changelog @semantic-release/git